Traveling with kids or Infants?

 - Must be dated based on country on entry:

-- Within 15 days for entry in the Dominican Republic
+- Within 15 days of entry in the Dominican Republic

 - Within 14 days of entry into Costa Rica